redFrik/udk17-Digital_Harmony/udk170511/README.md

 ![material](02material.png?raw=true "material")

-* last select the Main Camera and drag&drop your material to 'Mat'
+* last select the Main Camera and drag&drop your material to 'Mat' in the inspector
 * press run and it should look like this...

 ![shader](03shader.png?raw=true "shader")